machengim/square/README.md

-# Anon Square
+# Masq

-An anonymous social network application.
+Masq.xyz is an anonymous social network application that focuses on privacy and security.

-Front end is developed in Angular, back end in Go, and database is Postgresql.
+Developed using React and Spring.

-Under construction.
+More features are under development.